-GEN PAUL E. FUNK II
+by GEN Paul E. Funk II

 Training and Doctrine Command's (TRADOC) ultimate responsibility to the Army and the nation is to build readiness - for the force of today and the multi-domain operations (MDO) capable force of tomorrow.
 Central to this responsibility is not only providing trained Soldiers and leaders, but Soldiers and leaders who can continue to train our operational forces.

 It is vital that these Soldiers and leaders understand and practice unit training management (UTM).

-While UTM is clearly defined in our doctrine (Army Doctrinal Publication [ADP] 7-0, Training, and Field Manual [FM] 7-0, Train to Win in a Complex World), it has atrophied in our current generation of field grade officers, company grade officers, and senior NCOs, primarily due to lack of practical experience during their formative years.
-It is incumbent upon us to place a renewed emphasis on the education of this critical Army population - both formally and informally - to drive the tenets of UTM back into the force.
+While UTM is clearly defined in our doctrine (Army Doctrinal Publication (ADP) 7-0 and Field Manual 7-0), it has atrophied in our current generation of field-grade officers, company-grade officers and senior noncommissioned officers (NCOs), primarily due to lack of practical experience during their formative years.
+It is incumbent on us to place a renewed emphasis on the education of this critical army population - both formally and informally - to drive the tenets of UTM back into the force.